Marco Island Water Activities Encourage Everyone to Explore

 Fish All Day

-One of the top providers in the area is Native Guided Fishing Charters, owned an managed by Captain John Weeks.
+One of the top providers is Native Guided Fishing Charters, owned and managed by Captain John Weeks.
 He has over 45 years of experience fishing the area and welcomes all ages and skill levels.
 Mangrove Maniacs, another top-rated fishing guide, takes anglers into the backcountry and on mangrove shorelines.
 No matter which trip, expect to catch snook, redfish and tarpon, with snapper and sea trout as possible additions.

 Take a Dolphin Tour

 Not into fishing?
 No problem.
 Marco Island has several dolphin-watching trips for water lovers.
 Dreamlander Tours ranks among the top options in southwest Florida, with two- and three-hour dolphin tours available.
 The Dolphin Explorer is also located in Marco Island, and provides an in-depth educational tour of wild dolphins.
 Guests even learn dolphins’ names.

 To explore lesser known spots, take a canoe, kayak or paddleboard tour.
 These Marco Island water activities journey deep into back-water areas where visitors see mangrove tunnels, sand bars and hidden escapes where wildlife live.

 Paddle Marco hosts 2.5-hour kayak tours led by local naturalist tour guides.
 Additionally, people rent kayaks and paddle boards for up to four hours, and plan their own adventure.
 Other rental companies include Kayak Marco, Up a Creek, and Tigertail Beach Paddleboad, Kayak and Beach Cabana Rentals.

 Don’t Forget the Beaches